RParkerE/OpenSilicon/README.md

 ## Support

-If you find OpenSilicon interesting:
+If you find OpenSilicon interesting, star this repository, share your interests and expertise, contribute to development, and help improve documentation.

-- Star this repository ⭐
-- Share your interests and expertise
-- Contribute to development
-- Help improve documentation

----

 **Have questions?** [Start a discussion](../../discussions) or [email us](mailto:parker.ellwanger@gmail.com).